 Layout and riso printing by Elliott Denny.

-I work with in collaboration with others and in response to art works.
-Recent writing includes a number of ekphrastic texts, responding to other artists work, and in artistic collaboration as a writer.
+I work in collaboration with others and in response to art works.
+Recent writing includes ekphrastic texts, critical responses and collaborative narratives.

 “ The aim of all commentary on art now should be to make works of art ‐ and, by analogy, our own experience ‐ more, rather than less, real to us.
 The function of criticism should be to show how it is what it is, even that it is what it is, rather than to show what it means ” (Sontag,S. 1964, Against Interpretation p10)